GRCDEV/ArduSim/help/development.md

 * `double round(double, int)`.
 It rounds a double to a specific number of decimal digits, useful to show on screen or store in a file.
 * `List<LogPoint> getUTMPath(int)`.
 It provides the path followed by a UAV for logging purposes.
 * `File getCurrentFolder()`.
 It provides the folder ArduSim is running in, and is useful to write output files related to the protocol.
+* `Map<String,String> parseINIFile(File)`.
+It reads a text file with the same format as ardusim.ini, and provides a map with the parameters found and their values.
 * `String getFileExtension(File)`.
 It returns the file extension of a given *File*.
 * `void storeFile( File, String)`.
 It stores a *String* in a *File*.
 * `boolean isVerboseStorageEnabled()`.
 This function may be used to decide if some information must be stored in a *File*.